 Development of the North Shore condomium community began.

-After construction had begun in 1997, the Centennial Magnet Middle School opened in Aug.
-2000.
+After construction began in 1997, the Centennial Magnet Middle School opened in August 2000.

 This building was funded through the Bonds for Education program.